-In this special issue, we add to the growing scholarship on ghostly presences by considering a range of organizational ghosts that reveal aspects both dark and light, fleeting or repetitive, veiled or heavily signaled of ghostly forms of immaterial materiality (Orr 2016).
-We want to extend our understanding of the ways in which organizations, in their processes, practices, materiality and temporality, are haunted by ghostly matters (Gordon 1997) and are part of the organization of the ghostly.
-Haunting provides instances where repressed violence emerges, those ‘singular yet repetitive instances where home becomes unfamiliar, where your bearings on the world lose direction, where the over-and-done-with comes alive, when what's in your blind spot comes into view’ (Gordon 1997, xvi).
-As Orr notes (2016) the immaterial is far from immaterial.
+In this special issue, we add to the growing scholarship on ghostly presences by considering a range of organizational ghosts that reveal aspects both dark and light, fleeting or repetitive, veiled or heavily signaled of ghostly forms of immaterial materiality (Orr, 2014).
+We want to extend our understanding of the ways in which organizations, in their processes, practices, materiality and temporality, are haunted by ghostly matters (Gordon, 1997) and are part of the organization of the ghostly.
+Haunting provides instances where repressed violence emerges, those ‘singular yet repetitive instances where home becomes unfamiliar, where your bearings on the world lose direction, where the over-and-done-with comes alive, when what's in your blind spot comes into view’ (Gordon, 1997, xvi).
+As Orr notes (2014) the immaterial is far from immaterial.
 Drawing on (im)materialities and spatialities of these processes, haunting connects that which is present with that which lingers, moving beyond representation.
 It connects bodies which are both alive and past, objects which are both present and phantasmic and spaces which contain place, atmosphere and temporality.
 Ghostliness can be tied to space, ambiance and atmosphere, ‘a surrounding influence which does not quite generate its own form’ (Ahmed 2010, 40; see also Anderson 2009) but where we still 'pick up' feelings.
 Ghosts permeate our collective memory of buildings and locations as places and spaces become known as haunted.
 The type of ghosts which haunt the pages of our special issue fall into three broad themes.
 In the first theme we consider ghosts as symbolic signifiers which appear in organizational life: symbols which can disrupt but which also call organizational members into action through their haunting.
 Secondly, we explore ghosts in the materiality, spatiality and temporality of organizational life.
 Ghosts present a distinct opportunity to explore space and time in ways that blur the distinctions between past, present, physical and imaginary.
 Finally, by exploring ghostly encounters we can highlight the entanglement of affect and hauntings which may suddenly emerge in organizations.
 The articles in this special issue evoke accounts of being moved by ghostly encounters, and in doing so shift our relationships with organizations.

 The first article in this special issue deals specifically with ghosts as experienced by organizational members.
 Through an affective narrative on conducting research on ghostly encounters, Pors (2021) examines how the boundaries of what is seen as ‘real’ and ‘imaginary’ are more porous and liminal than in many existing organizational accounts.
 The article opens up questions for organization scholars about who is able to feel at ‘home’ in organizations, of disrupting the assumed linear temporality of organizations and exploring organization encounters through socio-material-temporal affects.
 By attuning our research to ghosts, Pors (2021: 11) argues that we can avoid silencing investigation of organization ‘tensions, uncertainty and controversy’ which may raise their own ethical concerns.